Open-Dataplatform/datacatalog-backend/README.md

 Furthermore it is responsible for controlling access to those datasets.

 ## Project structure
 There are four projects within the repository:
 - DataCatalog.Api: The actual Api responsible for running the logic of managing datasets
 - DataCatalog.Migrator: A command line tool able to run migrations when needed.
 Uses the Entity Framework as the migration tool.
 - DataCatalog.Common: Shared code between the other projects
 - DataCatalog.Data: Initial data required for the skeleton to function.
-Contains Energinet specific data.
+Contains Energinet specific data structures.

+## Architecture

 ## Development